 Establishment: To launch a new SIG, at least 25 members of the Academy will be required to officially support the application by committing to attend the next annual meeting and to be ongoing active participants in the SIG.
-In rare circumstances, the Academy president may waive the requirement for ten founding members when an under-represented vital group in the ACLP requests a new SIG (e.g., the Pediatric C-L group).
+In rare circumstances, the Academy president may waive the requirement for 25 founding members when an under-represented vital group in the ACLP requests a new SIG.
 For all new SIGs, founding members will be required to acknowledge support of the formation of the SIG.

 Activities: Each SIG chooses its own Chair and rules of operation, as well as the agenda for its meetings and the content of its activities.
 All ACLP members are welcome to join individual SIGs or to attend their meetings.
 It is the intent that the majority of ongoing SIG members be Academy members while recognizing the value of welcoming interested non-members of the ACLP.
 The count of members/non-members will be included on an annual report to the Governance Committee, and it is hoped that non-member participants will decide to join the ACLP as either associate or full members.

 Responsibilities: SIG chairs will submit annual reports and meet with the ACLP Secretary (or his/her designee) at the annual meeting.
 The Secretary will compile the reports and bring SIG updates and issues to the ACLP Board of Directors.
 The reports will include names of members in attendance at the annual meeting, a synopsis of the groups’ activities for the year, and an update of the SIG contact information to be posted on the Web.
 Any special requests for the upcoming year need to be submitted to the Governance Committee two months prior to the annual meeting; the Governance Committee will make recommendations to the Board of Directors, and the Board of Directors will have the authority to determine whether sufficient resources exist to approve the request.
 As an official component of the Academy, each SIG agrees to abide by appropriate rules of conduct and not to abuse the resources provided it by the Academy.